ordinals/ord/docs/src/inscriptions/recursion.md

 - `/r/sat/<SAT_NUMBER>`: the first 100 inscription ids on a sat.
 - `/r/sat/<SAT_NUMBER>/<PAGE>`: the set of 100 inscription ids on `<PAGE>`.
 - `/r/sat/<SAT_NUMBER>/at/<INDEX>`: the inscription id at `<INDEX>` of all inscriptions on a sat. `<INDEX>` may be a negative number to index from the back. `0` being the first and `-1` being the most recent for example.
+- `/r/txs/:query`: transaction input and outputs in a block.
 Note: `<SAT_NUMBER>` only allows the actual number of a sat no other sat notations like degree, percentile or decimal.
 We may expand to allow those in the future.